MarkKozel/QuickAsk/README.md

 Just need basic user input without any other packages

-Simple user input until enter is pressed. backscape will remove last character
+Simple user input until enter is pressed.
+Backspace will remove last character

+ALso has a Y/N function that does not require pressing enter

 Based on David Mark Clements's [prompt sync ](https://github.com/heapwolf/prompt-sync), but simplified